rafaell22/ootr-tracking-map/README.md

 - Make the spawn location a dropdown.
 When you select it, add a small link icon (child or adult) to the side of the name of the location;

+~~- Add question mark item to items select box to mark there is an unknown key item (golden chest)~~